 In calendar years 2021 and 2022, the County experienced new and expanding businesses highlighted by the creation of 1,610 new jobs and known new investments of approximately \$306 million.
 Many of these achievements are a result of incentive packages provided through partnerships of the County and State to provide training programs, State financing, and Enterprise Zone tax credits.
-Projects expected to be completed in calendar years 2022 and 2023 and significant projects announced in 2022 and 2023 that are cumulatively expected to provide an additional \$,517 new jobs and approximately an additional \$1.35. billion of new investments are noted in the following table based on the most recent information available:
+Projects expected to be completed in calendar years 2022 and 2023 and significant projects announced in 2022 and 2023 that are cumulatively expected to provide an additional 8,517 new jobs and an approximately additional \$1.35 billion of new investments are noted in the following table based on the most recent information available:

-Hagerstown-Washington Cou nty, Maryland Significan t Business Activity for 2022/2023
+Hagerstown-Washington County, Maryland -- Significant Business Activity for 2022/2023